Achievable logoAchievable logo

 • When one insurer replaces another, the prior carrier is liable for all claims incurred during any extension periods.
 Also, the new carrier must cover all employees who were eligible to participate under the prior carrier.
 The new carrier must disregard any pre-existing conditions that would otherwise make a participant uninsurable.

-Most group life policies include a conversion privilege, which allows members of the group to convert their coverage to an individual insurance policy for 31 days after leaving a group plan due to a qualifying event.
-The value of this provision is that evidence of insurability is not required.
-This can be very important to a person who has health problems or pre-existing conditions when he/she has a qualifying event.
+Most group life policies include a conversion privilege.
+This allows members of the group to convert their coverage to an individual insurance policy for 31 days after leaving a group plan due to a qualifying event.
+The key value of this provision is that evidence of insurability isn’t required.
+This can be especially important for someone with health problems or pre-existing conditions at the time of the qualifying event.
 The individual policy must be permanent insurance and must be issued by the same carrier.

 Group life insurance is commonly associated with employers, but other entities like Multiple Employer Trusts, labor unions, and creditors can also apply for group life insurance, provided that the insurance is incidental to the group.

-• Group life insurance involves issuing a single policy that covers multiple people, with the employer or another authority being the policy owner, and each participant is given a certificate as evidence of coverage.
+• Group life insurance involves issuing a single policy that covers multiple people.
+The employer (or another authority) is the policy owner, and each participant is given a certificate as evidence of coverage.

-• Participants in a group plan can assign benefits and designate beneficiaries, with no need for medical exams or evidence of insurability for the group members.
+• Participants in a group plan can assign benefits and designate beneficiaries.
+Medical exams or evidence of insurability generally aren’t required for group members.

-• To prevent adverse selection, participation percentages are enforced, requiring 100% participation for non-contributory plans and 75% for contributory plans.
+• To prevent adverse selection, participation percentages are enforced: 100% participation for non-contributory plans and 75% for contributory plans.

 There are statutory rules for termination or switching of insurance carriers, including employee notification, extension of benefits, and automatic extension of benefits for disabled employees.